Waimea Bay: History

 Waimea Valley was densely populated at the time of first contact.
-On February 27, 1779, Captain Charles Clerke, second in command during the third voyage of Captain James Cook, stopped briefly at Waimea Bay.
-Clerke had been in command of the expedition for two weeks, following the February 14 killing of Cook at Kealakekua Bay on the Island of Hawaii..
-Waimea Bay was the only O'ahu anchorage visited by the expedition.
+On February 27, 1779, Captain Charles Clerke, second in command during the third voyage of James Cook, stopped briefly at Waimea Bay.
+Clerke had been in command of the expedition for two weeks, following the February 14 killing of Cook at Kealakekua Bay on Hawaiʻi.
+Waimea Bay was the only Oʻahu anchorage visited by the expedition.
 The remains of Pu'u o Mahuka, an important heiau (Hawaiian temple), can still be seen above the bay.

 Geography

 Puʻu o Mahuka Heiau State Monument is a Native Hawaiian historical site located just above the bay, off Pupukea Road.
-It is a historically important site on the North Shore, as well as providing a view of Waimea Bay and the Waianae Mountain range.
+It is a historically important site on the North Shore, as well as providing a view of Waimea Bay and the Waiʻanae Range.

 Waimea Bay is located along Kamehameha Highway.
 The bay is on the north-west side of the highway (at the entrance point).

 The Waimea Bay shoreline has been experiencing erosion due to both man-made and natural causes.

+Following a series of weather-related landslides in March 2026, emergency slope stabilization began at Waimea Bay on March 18, 2026.
+The $34.4 million project includes rockfall netting and impact fencing along Kamehameha Highway.